sniptt-official/snip/README.md

 ## Features

 *   **🔐 End-to-end encryption:** Secrets are encrypted using [OpenPGP](https://www.openpgp.org/), the most widely used messaging encryption standard.
-*   **👾 For developers, by developers:** Protect and share secrets directly from your terminal or favourite IDE (coming soon).
+*   **👾 For developers, by developers:** Protect and share secrets directly from your terminal.
-*   **🔗 Immutable and cryptographically verifiable:** Stay comforted knowing that every secret has a complete and verifiable history of changes over time.
+*   **🔗 Immutable and cryptographically verifiable (coming soon):** Stay comforted knowing that every secret has a complete and verifiable history of changes over time.
 Powered by [Amazon QLDB](https://aws.amazon.com/qldb/).

 ## Basic Usage